realh/ProtobufKMM/README.md

 completed ASAP.
 I don't have time to work on protobuf features it doesn't use, which include:

-* gRPC servers
+* gRPC servers.
 * Nested messages and enums (might work, but not tested).
 * Includes.
 * Extensions.
-* `oneof` types
+* `oneof` types.

 So these plugins will generate incorrect code for them.

+Other issues:

-Also, bidirectional streaming methods are untested.
+* Bidirectional streaming methods are untested.
+* Data/enum class names are unqualified so may clash in Swift/ObjC.

+I tried to fix the name clashes by using `@ObjCName`, but the annotation doesn't actually exist.
+If name clashes are a problem you will have to alter the generators to qualify the name in Kotlin as well as in Swift/Objective C and add unqualified aliases to Kotlin.

 However, this code is sufficiently simple and well-documented that I think a third party wouldn't find it too difficult to add/fix those features if they